 Brooks School Day Camp

-The Group Two experience is focused on social development, personal growth, and sense of community.
-These building blocks are naturally developed through a wide array of activities.
+At Brooks School Day Camp, the Group Two experience is specially tailored to focus on social development, personal growth, and fostering a sense of community.
+These essential building blocks naturally develop through a diverse range of engaging activities.

 - Arts & Crafts

 - Swim Lessons & Free Swim

 |9:00–9:10 AM||Morning Meeting|

 |3:45–4:00 PM||Afternoon Meeting|

 Katherine is responsible for leading the team of counselors who serve our campers between the ages of six and seven.
 Katherine joined the Brooks School Summer Programs team in 2023.
 Katherine earned her Bachelor of Science in Elementary Education with a liberal studies concentration in mathematics and now works as a teacher at Pentucket Lake Elementary School.
 Katherine loves working with children because they teach her something new every day.
 When not teaching, Katherine enjoys spending as much time outdoors as possible.